lukacs-m/DocScanner/README.md

 We can of course decide to create your on interpreter to use with `DocScanner`.

-If you scan documents the reponse of `ScanInterpreter` will be of type `ScannedDocument` otherwise it returns a `CardDetails`.
+If you scan documents the response of `ScanInterpreter` will be of type `ScannedDocument` otherwise it returns a `CardDetails`.

 As for the interpreter feel free to create you own `ScanResponse` if needed.